MyColaAnikeiev/spriteFix/README.md

 # spriteFix
-A little web based tool, for maping given sprite image to animation frames.
-There are some, lets say, not perfectly organized sprite sheets on Internet.
-So attempt is made to make it easy to map frames to sprite sheets or just fix them.
-At least that's an idea.
+A little web based tool, for maping given sprite sheet to animation frames, so you could then extract JSON file with frame coordinates or generate new fixed sprite sheet.
+There are some sprite sheets on Internet, actualy a lot of them, where you can't just shift source coordinates by some constant value, and have animation.
+And there probably is some solutions on Web, but because this is my learning project, i made it from scratch.

 [![Preview](https://github.com/MyColaAnikeiev/spriteFix/blob/main/img/preview.jpg)](https://github.com/MyColaAnikeiev/spriteFix/blob/main/img/preview.jpg)

+On image you could see strange feature used.
+Well that just cropping used paticularly for this kinds of sprites.

 Usage
 -----